firemodels/bot/Bundlebot/README.md

       where `option` is release or test

 2. **Build the smokeview manuals.** Smokeview manuals are built similarly to the FDS manuals.
 This script runs smokebot using revisions and tags defined in BUNDLE_config.sh.
 Smokeview manuals built in this step are uploaded to a github release where the bundle generating scripts can access them.
-   1. switch to the smokebot account if not already there (type: `sudo su - smokebot`) .
+   1. switch to the firebot account if not already there (type: `sudo su - firebot`) .
    2. `cd Firemodels_bundle/bot/Bundlebot/build`
    3. Update the bot repo.
    4. `nohup ./BUILD_smv_manuals.sh option`